shenwei356/LexicMap/docs/content/tutorials/index/_index.md

 - **RAM**
     - More RAM (> 200 GB for >2 million genomes) is preferred.
 The memory usage in index building is mainly related to:
         - **The number of masks** (`-m/--masks`, default 20,000).
 Bigger values improve the search sensitivity slightly, increase the index size, and slow down the search speed.
 For smaller genomes like phages/viruses, m=5,000 is high enough.
         - **The number of genomes**.
-Generally, more genomes consume more memory, but we can control the genome batch size.
+Generally, more genomes consume more memory, but we can reduce it by using smaller genome batch sizes (see below).
         - **The genome batch size**  (`-b/--batch-size`, default 5,000). <font color="red">This is the main parameter to adjust **memory usage**</font>.
 Bigger values increase indexing memory occupation.
         - **The divergence between genome sequences in each batch**.
 Diverse genomes consume more memory.
         - **The maximum seed distance** or **the maximum sketching desert size** (`-D/--seed-max-desert`, default 100),